p0fi/gitlab-stats-for-scribtable/README.md

 7. Edit the Scriptable widget and choose `gitlab-stats` as the script.
 Next, set "When Interacting" to "Run Script" and you should be all set and ready to go.
 If you use a small size widget configure it to open a website when interacting and configure your GitLab URL there.

 ## Known Issues

-* Sometimes the images would fail to download.
-In the event where that happens, check the `gitlab-stats` folder in your iCloud Drive to make sure that the images are uploaded correctly.
-If you see 'Waiting...' on your files, try toggling Airplane Mode on and off to restart the upload.
 * Right now the widget only supports the medium and small widget size.
 A Large sized version may follow in the future

 ## About this project